nfdi4plants/ARC-specification/ARC specification.md

 ## Shareable and Publishable ARCs
 ARCs can be shared in any state.
 They are considered *publishable* (e.g. for the purpose of minting a DOI) when fulfilling the following conditions:

-- Investigation-level metadata contains minimally the following DataCite terms:
+- Investigation-level metadata contains minimally the following terms:

+  - Investigation Identifier
-  - Project name
+  - Investigation Title
-  - Project ID or Grant ID
-  - (Short) project description
-  - Grant provider
+  - Investigation Description
-  - Program name (if applicable)
-  - Principal Investigator(s) (PI)
-  - ORCID-ID of the PI(s) [if available]
+  - INVESTIGATION CONTACTS and/or [Comment]ORCID-ID of the PI(s)
-  - Contact information of the responsible person of the data
-  - Creation date (and embargo periods, ...)

 - The ARC MUST NOT be *empty*: it MUST contain minimally a single assay or a single workflow.

 Notes:
   - The attribute *publishable* does not imply that data and metadata contained in an ARC are suitable for publication in a specific outlet (e.g. PRIDE, GEO, EBI).
 While it may be straightforward to convert the ARC schema into one required by specific publishers or repositories, additional metadata requirements may be enforced during conversion.
 These are intentionally not captured in this specification.
+  - Minimal administrative metadata ensure compliance with DataCite for DOI creation

 ## Appendix: Conversion of ARCs to RO Crates